-1-to-1 Customer Engagement enables companies to transition their marketing away from a traditional one-to-many campaign-driven approach.
-A one-to-one approach allows companies to have consistent, contextual and relevant conversations with individual customers across any channel or touch point.
+Through One-to-one Customer Engagement, companies can transition their marketing away from a traditional one-to-many campaign-driven approach.
+A one-to-one approach allows companies to have consistent, contextual, and relevant conversations with individual customers across any channel or touch point.

-The key to achieving 1-to-1 Customer Engagement is an idea that's simple to conceive, but very difficult to execute: one centralized brain.
+The key to achieving One-to-one Customer Engagement is one centralized brain.

-In other words, one piece of intelligence that acts as a single decision authority across your application ecosystem.
+In other words, one piece of intelligence acts as a single decision authority across your application ecosystem.

-Each channel or system profits from this single source of customer intelligence and can leverage it to gain insights or perform relevant actions.
+Each channel or system profits from this single source of customer intelligence and can use it to gain insights or perform relevant actions.

-In Pega Customer Decision Hub, this centralized brain is the core capability that leverages AI to enable 1-to-1 Customer Engagement.
+In Pega Customer Decision Hub, this centralized brain is the core feature that uses AI to enable One-to-one Customer Engagement.

-In Pega InfinityTM, the Pega Customer Decision Hub forms the core of the customer engagement platform, which sits at the center of existing systems and channels in an enterprise.
+In Pega Infinity, Pega Customer Decision Hub forms the core of the customer engagement platform, which sits at the center of existing systems and channels in an enterprise.

-Data from every customer engagement across the enterprise is collected by the Brain and used to make predictions and decisions about every interaction in every channel.
+The "brain" collects data from every customer engagement across the enterprise to create predictions and decisions about every interaction in every channel.